Lab 2, Station 6: Muscles of the Back and Posterior Shoulder

 The splenius muscles extend the head and neck.

-Erector Spinae Muscle
+Erector Spinae Muscles

 This is a thick longitudinal column of muscles that fills the concavity of the vertebral column between the spinous processes and transverse processes.
 The erector spinae span the entire back—from skull to sacrum.
-The erector spinae has three parts:
+The erector spinae have three parts:

 Spinalis.
 The smallest and most medial column of the erector spinae—runs from “spine to spine.”
 It arises below from spinous processes in the lumbar and thoracic region and inserts above into spinous processes of upper thoracic vertebrae.